powston/homepage/complaint.md

 **9. Escalation**

-If a client is not satisfied with the resolution provided, they have the option to escalate the complaint to ian@blissai.com.
+If a client is not satisfied with the resolution provided, they have the option to escalate the complaint to:

+- Ian (Contact Email: ian@blissai.com)
+- The Office of Fair Trading (13 QGOV)[https://www.qld.gov.au/law/fair-trading] (For Queensland)
+- The Administrator (CEC) (Clean Energy Council) [https://www.cleanenergycouncil.org.au/lodge-a-complaint]

 **10. Record Keeping**